zenhack/tempest/README.md

 via the `--with-go-capnp` flag.

-Finally, it is possible to share grain & app storage with an existing Sandstorm installation if you want to do this, you will need to specify the correct value for `--localstatedir`, and then see the next section on importing data from Sandstorm:
+Finally, it is possible to share grain & app storage with an existing Sandstorm installation.
+If you want to do this, you will need to specify the correct value for `--localstatedir`, and then see the next section on importing data from Sandstorm: